emerleite/node-database-cleaner/Readme.md

 -------------
 There is some ways to run tests:

-$ nodeunit test (you need nodeunit globaly installed. *npm install -g nodeunit*)
+$ mocha test (you need nodeunit globaly installed. *npm install -g mocha*)
 $ npm test
-$ ./run-tests.js

 > For tests you need each database running (mongodb, redis, couchdb, mysql)
 > Or run once.
-Ex: nodeunit test/redis.test.js
+Ex: mocha test/redis.test.js

+You can also run tests using local mocha. ./node_modules/mocha/bin/mocha

 To-Do
 -----